tomwechsler/Ethical_Hacking_and_Penetration_Testing/Security_Configuration_Assessment/CIS-CAT_Lite.md

 ## Diagram: CIS-CAT Lite Workflow

-Here’s a visual representation of how CIS-CAT Lite fits into a typical security workflow:
+Here’s a representation of how CIS-CAT Lite fits into a typical security workflow:

 1. **Download & Setup**: Acquire the tool and CIS Benchmarks.
 2. **Select Benchmark**: Choose a relevant benchmark (e.g., Windows 10 Security).